Wattful/Advanced-TF2-Trading/behavior.md

 5. Verifies that the bot has correct Steam item IDs for sell listings (as these are required to post sell listings on Backpack.tf).
 6. Sends listings to Backpack.tf.

+# Heartbeat
+Independently of periodic actions, the bot will send a "heartbeat" to Backpack.tf every 30 minutes.
+This bumps the bot's listings and enables the "thunder bolt" trade icon.

 # Command-line input
 During runtime, the bot accepts several command-line inputs.
 These inputs can be used to force the bot to perform certain actions or output information about the bot and its items.